Refine by health condition

 University Of Texas Southwestern Medical Center At Dallas

 Dallas Armstrong is a Pediatric Neurologist and a Neurologist in Dallas, Texas.
 Dr. Armstrong is highly rated in 25 conditions, according to our data.
-Her top areas of expertise are Epilepsy, West Syndrome, Seizures, and Rett Syndrome.
+Her top areas of expertise are Epilepsy, Seizures, West Syndrome, and Rett Syndrome.

 Daniel Calame is a Pediatric Neurologist and a Neurologist in Houston, Texas.
 Dr. Calame is highly rated in 19 conditions, according to our data.
 His top areas of expertise are Spasticity, Hereditary Spastic Paraparesis, Hypotonia, and Spastic Paraplegia Type 7.
 Dr. Calame is currently accepting new patients.